 100% Renewable Plans

-If you’re an advocate for clean energy, you can show your support by picking a plan that sources 100% of their energy from renewable resources.
+If you’re an advocate for clean energy, you can show your support by choosing a plan that sources 100% of its energy from renewable resources.
 Look for the “100% Renewable Sources” label to find a renewable energy plan and feel good about the energy you use.

 Electricity Plans With Incentives

 Some plans have incentives bundled with them.
 For example, Constellation bundles their Connect Energy Package with certain electricity plans which include smart-home devices that can schedule lights to turn off and on, lock your door and monitor how efficient your appliances are.
 Available incentives can be found in the plan details section for any electricity plan.

 Variable-Rate Electricity Plans